magomimmo/modern-cljs/README.md

 9. you can play with the repl you started in step 7 which is now connected to the browser

-Don't be concerned if steps 3-9 don't make sense to you just yet, they'll be covered in the tutorials.
+Don't be concerned if the steps don't make sense to you just yet, they'll be covered in the tutorials.

 > NOTE: If you want to skip ahead or back and access the code of any single